 There are two types of absences: excused and unexcused.
-Excused absences include: illness (including up to 5 days per school year for mental or behavioral health of the student), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student as determined by the school board, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, school sponsored field trips, college visits, court, attending a military honors funeral to sound TAPS, attend a civic event, or other reasons as approved by the Dean of Students.
+Excused absences include: illness (including up to 5 days per school year for mental or behavioral health of the student), attendance at a verified medical or therapeutic appointment (including a victim services provider), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student as determined by the school board, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, school sponsored field trips, college visits, court, attending a military honors funeral to sound TAPS, attend a civic event, or other reasons as approved by the Dean of Students.
+For students who are parents, expectant parents, or victims of domestic os sexual violence, an excused absence includes the fulfillment of a parenting resonsibility and addressing circumstances resulting form domestic or sexual violence.
 Students eligible to vote are also excused for up to two hours to vote in a primary, special, or general election.